sashwatgupta/Architectural-Alchemists/intent/Readme.md

 ![domain design](/resources/Logical%20architecture-domain.jpg)

 ## System Architecture
-We are using AWS as the platform for all the services [ADR](/ADR/cloud-platform-selection.md).
+We are using AWS as the platform for all the services [ADR](/ADR/cloud-platform-selection.md)

+[Reference architecture](/intent/reference-architecture.md) is provided for guidance and reference for building data products and systems.

+Refer to [ADR](/ADR/Readme.md) for Architecture Decision records.

 A high level simplified diagram of the customer data platform.